 Entry to Torres del Paine National Park is ticketed and there are capacity limits in the mountain lodges and campgrounds.
 This is for the long-term care and protection of this wild and remote place, and for the safety of visitors to the park.
 So whether you’re planning to hike the W, trek the O circuit or visit for the day, you will need a ticket to get into the park.

-You must now buy your entrance ticket for Torres del Paine National Park at least 24 hours in advance of your visit to the park.
-You can no longer buy an entry ticket at the park itself.
-Visit the CONAF website to buy your park entry ticket
+You must buy your entrance ticket for Torres del Paine National Park in advance of your visit to the park.
+Visit the CONAF website to buy your park entry ticket.

 Entry fees vary depending on whether you are Chilean or international, as well as your age, and whether you intend to stay in the park up to, or more than, three days.
 At last check, international adults 18 and over will pay CLP$31,200 (CLP is Chilean pesos) for up to three days in the park, and CLP$44,500 for more than three days.

-Download your ticket to your phone before you head to the park (you won’t have reception there) and carry a printed copy just in case.
-You should also carry a copy of your passport as you may be asked to show your ID/nationality.
+Download your ticket to your phone before you head to the park (there’s very limited internet access once you’re there) and carry a printed copy just in case.
+Bring ID as well to present along with your ticket when you check in at the park.

 Booking Camping and Accommodation on the W Trail